opencog/atomspace/opencog/README.md

 which, by definition, are ever-changing.)
 What can be altered is the association of Values to Atoms.

 Why were values made immutable?
-Immutabilty seems to be a simpler, faster solution than using mutex locks to guarantee consistent data.
+Immutability seems to be a simpler, faster solution than using mutex locks to guarantee consistent data.
-Immutability does incurr some performance costs (for managing/swapping the smart pointers, as well as forcing a malloc to change a value.).
+Immutability does incur some performance costs (for managing/swapping the smart pointers, as well as forcing a malloc to change a value.).

 The Valuation type is a C++ class that associates the (key,atom) pair